 CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

-The purpose of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of CrossFirst Bankshares, Inc. (the "Company") is to oversee the Company's accounting and financial reporting processes and the audits of the Company's financial statements.
+The purpose of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of CrossFirst Bankshares, Inc. (the "Company") is to oversee the Company's accounting and financial reporting processes, internal controls and the audits of the Company's financial statements.
+This includes the internal controls over financial and regulatory reporting of the Company, the audits and financial statements of the Company and the performance, independence and qualifications of the independent auditor and internal auditors of the Company.

 II.
 STRUCTURE AND MEMBERSHIP